AbdurrahmanHalabi/ptftpd/README.rst

     $ ptftpd -p 6969 eth0 /var/lib/tftp

-In this version the TFTP client is an non-interactive client.
+In this version the TFTP client is a non-interactive client.
-This way it can be used in one command line to be used in for example Jenkins automation script. please clone the repository and use the feature by running tftpclient.py.
+This way it can be used in one command line. it can be useful for Jenkins automation script. please clone the repository and use the feature by running tftpclient.py.
 To see the available options and commands you can type ``help``: